 Theodore FAWCETT, Cornet, 6th Dragoon Guards (Carabineers).

 Arrived in WA c.1858, ship unknown.

-An obituary in the Western Mail 25 Mar 1898 cites Fawcett’s involvement in the Crimean War.
+An obituary in the Western Mail 25 Mar 1898 led many to believe that Fawcett’s regiment’s involvement in the Crimean War automatically ensured his place in the conflict.
 Other newspapers of the time and later biographies have mistakenly followed suit.
-The Bicentennial Dictionary (Erickson) incorrectly cites Fawcett as ‘Captain of 6th Dragoon Guards’.
+The Bicentennial Dictionary (Erickson) mistakenly cites Fawcett as ‘Captain of 6th Dragoon Guards’.
 The London Gazette and Army Lists indicate that Fawcett took up his commission in 1851 as a Cornet and resigned without further promotion on 15th December 1854 [WO65-126 p.133].
 In the event, the 6th Dragoon Guards did not arrive in the Crimea until August 1855, some eight months after Fawcett resigned his commission.